akamai/cli-test-center/README.md

 - `akamai test-center test-suite list --property 'example.com' --propver '4'`
 - `akamai test-center test-suite list -u 'johndoe' -s 'regression'`

 **Expected output**: The response lists all test suites matching the requested filters.
 For more details, you can check the [API response](https://techdocs.akamai.com/test-ctr/v3/reference/get-test-suites) description.
+You can use the returned test suite ID to run the [Get a test suite's details](#get-a-test-suites-details) operation.

 ## Create a test suite
 The `test-suite add` command creates a new test suite.

-**Command**: `test-suite add --name NAME [--description DESCRIPTION] [--unlocked] [--stateful]  [--property 'PROPERTY NAME' --propver 'PROPERTY VERSION']`, where:
+**Command**: `test-suite add --name 'NAME' [--description 'DESCRIPTION'] [--unlocked] [--stateful]  [--property 'PROPERTY NAME' --propver 'PROPERTY VERSION']`, where:

 - `NAME` is the name of the test suite.
 - `DESCRIPTION` is the description for the test suite.
 The `--description` flag is optional.